 Here, MPC stands for the marginal propensity to consume, which is the fraction of additional income spent on consumption.

-The Investment Multiplier formula calculates the total impact of such an effect by taking into account the marginal propensity to consume.
+The Investment Multiplier formula calculates the total impact of investment spending on the economy by accounting for the marginal propensity to consume.
 It indicates that this process considers how much the additional income generated by the initial investment will be spent on other products and services rather than saved.

 Get 100% Hike!